Too Much Information About Me

 In 25 words.

 Eliot Borenstein is Professor of Russian & Slavic Studies at New York University.
-His most recent book is Marvel Comics in the 1970s: The World Inside Your Head (Cornell, May 2023).
+His most recent book is Unstuck in Time: On the Post-Soviet Uncanny (Cornell, 2024).

 *Pronunciation Pro Tip: “Borenstein” rhymes with “Foreign wine”